 The USCIS website has a listing of notices and memorandums for groups currently allowed relief due to emergent circumstances

-First, check to see if on-campus employment is available.
-Only recommend off-campus employment if available on-campus employment is not sufficient to meet the student's financial needs.
+First, a DSO should check to see if on-campus employment is available, and only recommend off-campus employment if available on-campus employment is not sufficient to meet the student's financial needs.

-If the student's situation meets the following criteria, you can recommend off-campus employment:
+If the student meets the following criteria, a DSO can recommend off-campus employment:

 Off-campus work authorization requires case-by-case approval from USCIS.
 Approval is not based on the student's choice of employer.